Resorts World Manila attack: Perpetrator

-Police investigation revealed that Carlos was an avid gambler, often betting large sums of money, and cited his gambling addiction as the primary reason for his mounting personal problems and eventual motivation to rob a casino.
-He actively participated in cockfight betting since 2006, and was last active in the scene in Tanauan, where he bred and sold fighting cocks at his farm.
-To further his gambling ability, he sold his farm in November 2016 for half of the asking price of (US$200,755) alongside some of the fighting cocks he reared.
-His gambling habits had also led to his separation from his wife and three children and further attempts to sell off private possessions, including his personal vehicle and his home.
-Carlos had also reportedly owned the M4 rifle that he used in the attack, purportedly as a status symbol during his ownership of the fighting cock farm, and unsuccessfully attempted to sell the firearm to the barangay chairman of Darasa in Tanauan for (US$2000).
+Police investigation revealed Carlos was a problem gambler, often betting large sums of money, and cited his gambling addiction as the cause of his mounting personal problems and motivation to rob a casino.
+He had participated in cockfight betting since 2006, and was last active in the scene in Tanauan, where he bred and sold fighting cocks at his farm.
+To fund his gambling, he sold his farm in November 2016 for half of the asking price of (US$200,755) alongside some of the fighting cocks he reared.
+His gambling habits led to his separation from his wife and three children and further attempts to sell off private possessions, including his personal vehicle and his home.
+Carlos had owned the M4 rifle that he used in the attack, which he used as a status symbol during his ownership of the fighting cock farm, and unsuccessfully attempted to sell the firearm to the barangay chairman of Darasa in Tanauan for (US$2000).

-Carlos eventually developed an addiction to gambling at casinos in an attempt to repay his debt from cockfighting, and was known to have been a high roller regular at various casinos, although Resorts World Manila was not among the casinos he regularly frequented.
-He was eventually banned from entering all casinos on April 3, 2017, by PAGCOR upon the request of next-of-kin.
-At the time of the attack, Carlos had accumulated a debt of (US$79,000) in his bank account, in addition to other non-bank-related debt.
+Carlos eventually developed an addiction to gambling at casinos in an attempt to repay his debt from cockfighting, and was known to have been a high roller regular at various casinos, although he did not frequent Resorts World Manila.
+He was eventually banned from entering all casinos on April 3, 2017, upon the request of next of kin.
+At the time of the attack, Carlos had (US$79,000) of debt to his bank account, in addition to other non-bank-related debt.

-In 2023, the Supreme Court en banc reversed the October 2015 decision of the Court of Appeals that convicted Carlos of dishonesty over alleged mistakes in his SALN when he was still a government employee, citing the government's failure to comply with procedures under Republic Act No. 6713, which stipulates the code of conduct and ethical standards of public employees and officials in the country.
+In 2023, the Supreme Court en banc reversed the October 2015 decision of the Court of Appeals that convicted Carlos of dishonesty over mistakes in his SALN when he was a government employee; citing the government's failure to comply with procedures under Republic Act No. 6713, which stipulates the code of conduct and ethical standards of public employees and officials.
 The decision was made public in August.